withcopper/copperkit-example/README.md

 ```
 	// get a reference to our CopperKit application instance
     copper = C29Application.sharedInstance
-    // TODO: configure it with your app's token
+    // TODO: configure this with your app id
-    copper!.configure(withApplicationId: "[YOUR_APPLICATION_ID]")
+    copper.configure(withApplicationId: "[YOUR_APPLICATION_ID]")
-    // decide what information we want from the user
+    // optionally request a non-default set of scopes like this:
-    let scopes = [C29Scope.Name, C29Scope.Avatar, C29Scope.Email, C29Scope.Phone]
+    // let scopes = [C29Scope.Name, C29Scope.Avatar, C29Scope.Email, C29Scope.Phone]
     // make the call to ask the user =
-    copper!.open(withViewController: self, scopes: scopes, completion: { (userInfo: C29UserInfo?, error: NSError?) in
+    copper.open(withViewController: self, scopes: scopes, completion: { (userInfo: C29UserInfo?, error: NSError?) in
-        // check for errors
+        // Look for an handle errors
         guard error == nil else {
             print("Bummer: \(error)")
             return
         }
-        // or user cancellation, if userInfo is nil
+        // Or for user cancellation, i.e. if userInfo is nil
         guard let userInfo = userInfo else {
             print("The user cancelled without continuing ...")
             return
         }
         // if we get here then the user completed successfully
-        self.handleSignin(withUserInfo: userInfo)
+        let userId = userInfo.userId
+        let name = userInfo.fullName

+        // ... the rest is up to you
     })

 ```